-Chair: Gray; Associate Chair (Graduate Studies): Sinke; Associate Chair (Undergraduate Studies): Liebeskind; Professors: Blaufarb, Frank, Gellately, Grant, Gray, Harper, M. Jones, Stoltzfus; Associate Professors: Creswell, Culver, Dodds, Doel, Gabriel, Hanley, Herrera, Koslow, Liebeskind, McClive, Piehler, Sinke, Upchurch, Williamson; Assistant Professors: Cross, Hicks, Mooney, Özok-Gündoğan, Palmer, Scholz, Wood; Professors Emeriti: Anderson, Betten, Bryant, Connor, Garretson, Halpern, Horward, J. Jones, Jumonville, Keuchel, Lo, Moore, Ripley, Rubanowice, Singh, Strait, Tannenbaum, Turner, Wynot
+Chair: Gray; Associate Chair (Graduate Studies): Sinke; Associate Chair (Undergraduate Studies): Liebeskind; Professors: Blaufarb, Frank, Gellately, Grant, Gray, M. Jones, Stoltzfus; Associate Professors: Creswell, Culver, Dodds, Doel, Gabriel, Hanley, Herrera, Koslow, Liebeskind, McClive, Mooney, Piehler, Sinke, Upchurch, Williamson, Wood; Assistant Professors: Hicks, Özok-Gündoğan, Palmer, Renfro, Scholz; Professors Emeriti: Anderson, Betten, Bryant, Connor, Garretson, Halpern, Horward, J. Jones, Jumonville, Keuchel, Lo, Moore, Ripley, Rubanowice, Singh, Strait, Tannenbaum, Turner, Wynot

 The Department of History offers a variety of programs at the Master of Arts (MA) and Doctor of Philosophy (PhD) levels that lead toward a range of careers within the profession.
 It boasts strong graduate programs in selected areas of American, European, African-American, Middle Eastern, Asian, and Latin American history.
 In addition to the traditional MA degree that requires mastery of a major and a minor field and completion of a thesis, the department provides an MA with a major in public history that prepares students for careers such as archivists and museum curators and lays the groundwork for historically-oriented careers in governmental agencies and the private sector.
 Two other masters programs, an MA teaching track and MS as terminal degree provide other options.
 Particularly gifted students may be eligible for the fast-track MA-PhD program.